HISTORY OF HOLY TRINITY GREEK ORTHODOX CHURCH

 With the new influx of Greeks to Wichita, the church began to grow.
 Many Baptisms, Weddings and Funerals were conducted at the A.H.E.P.A. hall on South Lawrence.

-Although broken-hearted and homeless of their church, they remained faithful to their Orthodoxy and began to meet for church services in many other locations throughout Wichita city.
+Although broken-hearted and homeless of their church, they remained faithful to their Orthodoxy and began to meet for church services in many other locations throughout Wichita.

 Many fruitful years had passed but, as with life, various factors came into play and the church suffered.
 In an effort to keep Holy Trinity Greek Orthodox Church alive, the Parish Council members brought in retired Orthodox priests to administer to the "flock" two to three times a month for over 10 years.

-Considering the wishes of the congregation, their diligent efforts to find a full-time Greek Orthodox priest proved successful.
-It was Father Teodor Bita who was touched by the Holy Spirit, to come out of his well-deserved retirement in Austin, Texas, along with his wonderful Presbytera Aspazia and move to Wichita to serve Holy Trinity Greek Orthodox Church with the whole-hearted blessings of the Metropolitan Isaiah of Denver.
+All the time considering the wishes of the congregation, their diligent efforts to find a full-time Greek Orthodox priest proved successful.
+It was Father Teodor Bita who was touched by the Holy Spirit, to come out of his well-deserved retirement serve Holy Trinity Greek Orthodox Church with the whole-hearted blessings of the Metropolitan Isaiah of Denver until 2016.
+After 2016, the service schedule went back to being "part time".
+In recent years, services have been conducted by Fr.
+Ambrose until 2018 and now by Fr.
+Nick Papedo.